Gene therapy for hereditary angioedema

 The reason for this is that gene therapy is a fairly broad term used to describe any technique that alters the genetic makeup of cells to treat or prevent a specific disease.
 It can involve delivering a healthy copy of a gene to a person’s cells, or altering or removing a specific region of DNA to address the underlying cause of a given disease.

-Gene therapies can also be classified into two groups, so-called in vivo and ex vivo gene therapies, depending on where the process of genetic modification takes place.
+Gene therapies also can be classified into two groups, referred to as in vivo and ex vivo gene therapies, depending on where the process of genetic modification takes place.

-In ex vivo gene therapies, cells are first isolated from a patient to be genetically modified in a laboratory, being then returned to the patient via an infusion.
+In ex vivo gene therapies, cells are isolated from a patient to be genetically modified in a laboratory, before being returned to the patient via an infusion.
 Conversely, in in vivo gene therapies, the process of genetic modification occurs inside the body following the administration of the therapy’s components.

-While side effects are always a possibility with any form of treatment, gene therapy benefits have been transformative for many patients with genetic disorders.
+While side effects are always a possibility with any form of treatment, gene therapy benefits have been transformative for many people with genetic disorders.

 In the most common forms of HAE (types 1 and 2), bradykinin’s higher-than-normal levels are a result of mutations in a gene called SERPING1.
 This gene provides instructions to make C1-inhibitor (C1-INH), a protein that normally helps regulate bradykinin production but is defective or missing in these HAE types.